balena-io/docs/pages/learn/manage/serv-vars.md

 __Note:__ Environment and service variables defined in the dashboard will not apply to devices in [local mode][local-mode].

 Values can be up to 1MB (or approximately 1 million characters) in size each.
-Note however that variables are communicated to a device every time it checks in with the API, which may potentially result in a lot of [network traffic][bandwidth-control].
+Note that a device will re-download the variables every time the state changes in the API, which may potentially result in a lot of [network traffic][bandwidth-control].
 The interval can be configured with the [BALENA_SUPERVISOR_POLL_INTERVAL configuration variable][poll-interval].

 ## Fleet environment and service variables